-This culture existed from 2900 BC to 1800 BC.
-Its expansion reached the territory of modern Netherlands, Belgium, Germany, Norway, Denmark, Sweden, Finland, Estonia, Poland, Czech Republic, Lithuania, Latvia, Belarus, Ukraine and European part of Russia.
+This culture existed from 2900 BC to 2300 BC.
+Its expansion reached the territory of modern day Netherlands, Belgium, Germany, Norway, Denmark, Sweden, Finland, Estonia, Poland, Czech Republic, Lithuania, Latvia, Belarus, Ukraine and European part of Russia.

-Traces of emmer, common wheat and barley were found at a Corded Ware site at Bronocice in south-east Poland.
+Traces of emmer, common wheat and barley were found at a Corded Ware site at Bronocice in South-east Poland.

 Wheeled vehicles (presumably drawn by oxen ) are in evidence, a continuation from the Funnelbeaker Culture era.

 💀 They buried their dead in a single grave with body placed on side and sprinkled with ochre.
 Males on the right side and females on the left side of their body.
 Some graves contained the additional bones of: a dog and a swine

 Some graves were in a form of a kurgan (tumulus).
 This is a shared aspect with yamna Culture.
 In 2011 AD in Mirocin, Poland there were unearthed 3 princely kurgan graves from around 3000 BC.
 One of them contained 7 ceramic pots, 3 flint battle axes and 6 arrowheads, 20 copper pieces of ornaments for clothing.
 It is a similar type of burial to that of the village Szczytna near Pawłosiów. 💀

 Around 2800 BC the people of the Corded Ware Culture began excavating flint in mines near Краснасельскі (Krasnaselski; Polish: Krasne Sioło) near Volkovysk, Belarus.
 Flint workshops and multicultural sites were located near the shafts, those served as a settlement for the miners and as a place where the raw material was processed.
 The Krasnaselski flint mine was in use until the beginning of the Early Bronze Age.